 The Great Room Outer Lobby: a small museum and gathering place, with old books on the mantel above a huge fireplace, and a display of priceless Paiute baskets.

-This is part Two of Yosemite History and Tours.
-For Part One, click here.
+This is Part Two of Yosemite History and Tours.